wenewzhang/mixin_network-nodejs-bot2/README.md

 # Step by step: How to use nodejs to create a bot in Mixin Messenger
-You can create a bot in Mixin Messenger to receive user message after you following the guide.
-Your bot can receive token from user and pay token to user in next chapter.
+In this charpter, you can create a bot in Mixin Messenger to receive user message after you following the guide.
+In next chapter, your bot can receive token from user and pay token to user .

 Before you write any code, you need to download [Mixin messenger app](https://mixin.one/messenger) and register an account.

-Mixin Network is a free and lightning fast peer-to-peer transactional network for digital assets.
+[Mixin Network](https://mixin.one) is a free and lightning fast peer-to-peer transactional network for digital assets.

 These articles will show you how to write a bot in nodejs.
 The bot can receive and response to user's message.
 User can pay token to bot and bot can transfer token to user.